 The new facility looks to drive better service and heightened availability to customers who are demanding lower prices from retailers.
 The logistics centre, which will be managed by a third-party logistics supplier, is planned to be a 495,000-square foot facility and will be the hub for 150 stores in the South East of England.

 It is felt that this change will help update Marks and Spencer’s supply chain which even the new Chairman, Archie Norman, has described as “drifting” over the past decade.

 Time will tell whether the logistics centre will have the desired effect the company hopes for.
 With the company already having heavily invested millions of pounds in its technology and website, it still has more to do to improve online availability.

-With this new investment (estimated between £300-350 million), Marks and Spencer are hoping that the logistical efforts transform its current supply chain.
+With this new investment (estimated between £300-350 million), Marks and Spencer is hoping that the logistical efforts transform its current supply chain.
 The company continues to invest heavily as they have also revamped their back-office technology as well as announcing that it is working with Indian Tata Consulting Services to try and make cost-efficient savings.
 These moves involve outsourcing more than half of their 430 IT team to save £30m and move 250 jobs to Tata Consultancy Services.

-They have also closed a string of poor performing retail outlets and withdrawn from International markets – all part of a series of changes that are being pushed through by Steve Rowe to rejuvenate the ailing retailer.
+They have also closed a string of poor performing retail outlets and withdrawn from international markets – all part of a series of changes that are being pushed through by Steve Rowe to rejuvenate the ailing retailer.